Pakoda Kadhar

 Pakoda Kadhar was an Indian actor who appeared in Tamil films (Kollywood) in comedic and supportive roles.
-He acted in over 200 films in the Tamil language during the decades 1960s, 1970s, 1980s.
+He acted in over 200 films in the Tamil language from the 1960s, to the 1980s.
 He is notable for his comedian roles along with actors Nagesh, Suruli Rajan and Thengai Srinivasan.
-Some of his notable movies are Madras To Pondicherry, Raman Ethanai Ramanadi, Aalayam, Anbalippu, Deiveega Uravu, Kann Malar and Murugan Kaattiya Vazhi.
+Some of his notable movies are Madras to Pondicherry, Raman Ethanai Ramanadi, Aalayam, Anbalippu, Deiveega Uravu, Kann Malar and Murugan Kaattiya Vazhi.
 He earned the name Pakoda Kadhar for his role in Madras to Pondicherry in which he asks for a pakoda while on a bus.

 Family

 He has a wife Mumtaz and only son, Nagoor Maideen.

 Death

 He died of heart disease on 21 January 1998.

 Partial filmography

 This is a partial filmography.
 You can expand it.